cryostatio/cryostat-legacy/HTTP_API.md

     ###### synopsis
-    Returns whether or not Cryostat itself is running properly by checking for a valid No Content response.
+    Returns whether or not Cryostat itself is running properly by checking for a valid No Content response (since: 2.2.0).

     ###### request
     `GET /health/liveness`